-50 years later, Arlo Guthrie brings’“Alice’s Restaurant’ back for a special tour
+50 years on, Guthrie brings ‘Alice’s Restaurant’ back

 In the realm of unlikely hits, Arlo Guthrie’s 18-minute song “Alice’s Restaurant” deserves a mention.